thecodeteam/heliosburn/docs/api/rule.md

 ```

-## Get a list of Rules in a Test Plan
+## Get a list of Rules

-To retrieve a list of Test Plan Rules, an application submits an HTTP GET request to the URL that represents the Rule resource for a Test Plan.
+To retrieve a list of Rules, an application submits an HTTP GET request to the URL that represents the Rule resource.

 ### Request

 #### URL
-`/testplan/:testplan_id/rule/`
+`/rule/`

 #### Method
 GET